nimitpatel26/yt-data-fetcher/README.md

 # YouTube Data Fetcher UI
 ## Introduction
 This is a front-end application made using React and ant.design.
 It takes in a YouTube playlist url and shows the videos in a grid format.
 Clicking on the video will link to the video.
 It calls an AWS lambda function that returns the meta-data about the playlist.
+This website can be viewed live at [yt.nimitpatel.me](https://yt.nimitpatel.me).

 ## File Info
 ### **MainPage.js**